 Correctly filing IFTA is integral to maintaining compliance.
 The process is as follows:

-- The carrier seeks to obtain an IFTA license in his or her base jurisdiction by submitting an application that includes their primary mailing address, registered business name, federal business number and United States Department of Transportation (USDOT) number.
+- The carrier seeks to obtain an IFTA license in their base jurisdiction by submitting an application that includes their primary mailing address, registered business name, federal business number, and United States Department of Transportation (USDOT) number.

 - The base jurisdiction processes the IFTA application.

-- If approved, the carrier receives his or her IFTA license in addition to two decals per vehicle that must be displayed.
+- If approved, the carrier receives an IFTA license in addition to two decals per vehicle.
+Carriers must display these decals to remain in compliance.
 The license — or a copy — must be inside the vehicle at all times while in operation.

 - The carrier submits IFTA records every quarter to the base jurisdiction.